patrickfrey/mewa/doc/tutorial.md

 ```

 #### Blocks and the Rest
 Finally we come to the section containing the blocks that do not fit somewhere else.
-Namely the top level node, the program, that does some initializations of the language before further processing by delegation with the traversal of the subnodes.
-The main program node does not do much here, ```typesystem.codeblock``` and ```typesystem.free_expression``` are self explaining.
+  * The top level node, the program, that does some initializations of the language before further processing by delegation with the traversal of the subnodes.
+  * The main program node, that does not do a lot here as there are no program arguments and no program return value implemented here.
+  * The node function ```typesystem.codeblock``` joins a list of statements to one constructor.
+  * The node function ```typesystem.free_expression``` makes a statement node from an expression node.

 ```Lua
 function typesystem.program( node, options)